-This Mournable Body by the Zimbabwean writer, Tsitsi Dangarembga, tells a story of a middle-aged woman, called Tambu living in Harare (Zimbabwe) who is trying to find her way in this world.
+This Mournable Body by the Zimbabwean writer, Tsitsi Dangarembga, tells a story of a middle-age woman, called Tambu living in Harare (Zimbabwe) who is trying to find her way in this world.
 Tambu leaves her stagnant job as a copywriter with hope that she will find a better job where she is treated with respect and appreciation.
 Every time there seems to be some hope for a better future and life, Tambu is served again with another disappointment and humiliation.
-Her life is far more depressing than the one she has imagined.
+Her life is far more depressing than the one she have imagined.
 This book portrays the essence of human condition in the current times, when there is no hope, just despair and constant struggle to exist.

 Dangarembga explores the contemporary Zimbabwe, the impact that the past and present have on the life of an ordinary individual with high dreams, and how those dreams and hopes are shattered.
 It is an excellent depiction of the Zimbabwean society, urban versus rural life, traditional norms versus push for modernity when it comes to social customs.